CONTACT INFORMATION

 This program involves the provision of a referral letter or social case study report to allied government and non-government agencies for clients needing further assistance.

-- Original copy of Barangay Certificate of lndigency of the client must be issued for not more than 6 months on the date of request for assistance.
+- Original copy of Barangay Certificate of indigency of the client must be issued for not more than 6 months on the date of request for assistance.

-- 1 photocopy of valid government-issued ID (preferably QCitizen ID) of the client and his/her representative or claimant
+- 1 photocopy of valid government-issued ID (Preferably QC ID) of the client and his/her representative or claimant

 - Certified True Copy of Clinical Abstract (for the confined patient) or Medical Certificate (for outpatient) for Medical Assistance to other agency